TendaiPhikiso/Flipkart-Dataset-Findings/README.md

 # Case Study Questions

 Delving into the specifics of our product dataset, a noteworthy observation is the presence of **28,080 unique products**.
-They're **498 distinct sellers** & **346 brands** contributing to the platform's diverse product offerings.
+There are **498 distinct sellers** & **346 brands** contributing to the platform's diverse product offerings.
 The dataset comprises a total of **4 categories and 22 subcategories**, reflecting the comprehensive range of offerings available to Flipkarts users.

 ## Price Metrics Analysis: